k2datascience/ds-foundations/2-sql-api.md

 #### Query Parameters
 Often times when working with APIs, you will see in the documentation that you need to pass in a parameter.
-In programming, we all this a query parameter.
+In programming, this is called a query parameter.
 A query parameter is an argument passed in as an object that we pass along with our request.
-In an url you can notice a query parameter by a question mark like this `http://example.com/over/there?name=ferret`.
+In a URL you can notice a query parameter by a question mark like this `http://example.com/over/there?name=ferret`.
 In this example, you can see the query parameter that was passed along was {name:ferret}.

 ```
 parameters = {"name": "ferret"}
-response = requests.get("http://www.example.com/api/endpoint". parameters)
+response = requests.get("http://www.example.com/api/endpoint", parameters)
 content = response.content
 ```